This post may contain affiliate links.

 Instructions

-• Toast the hazelnuts in a wide-based pan, for around 5 minutes, or until golden brown.
-Once toasted, chop them roughly.
+• Toast the hazelnuts in a small frying pan, for around 5 minutes, or until golden brown.
+Once toasted, chop them roughly and set aside.

 • Finely chop the parsley and place in a large mixing bowl.